karllhughes/personal-blog-5/_posts/2020-11-01-engineering-manager.markdown

 -----

 If you're an aspiring engineering manager or you're just wondering what your boss does all day, I hope this helps you.

-If you've got ideas about becoming a better engineering manager, [find me on Twitter](https://twitter.com/KarlLHughes).
-I look forward to hearing what you think.
+Interested in more great reading material?
+Here are some of the [books that helped me on my journey to become an engineering manager](https://www.karllhughes.com/posts/reading-for-engineering-managers).